What is search engine optimization?

 We must first understand how search engines work in order to fully understand what SEO is.

 How do search engines work?

-Search engines generally comprise on robots, called spiders which go through billions of pages, documents, files, media and news etc on a daily basis.
-They visit each website and go through its content, contained on every page and then report back to the search engine about the nature of the page and then its the algorithm which a search engine utilizes, that determines where to rank that specific page.
+Search engines generally comprise robots, called spiders, which go through billions of pages, documents, files, media, and news etc on a daily basis.
+They visit each website and go through the content contained on every page and then report back to the search engine about the nature of the page.
+Then it is the algorithm which a search engine utilizes that determines where to rank that specific page.

 Providing answers to search queries